Quick overview

 Summary

-When land is sold, income tax is payable on the gain, i.e. the difference between the sale price and the purchase price.
-You don’t pay tax if you own the land for at least 10 years (or 5 years if acquired by the end of 2020) or if you use the proceeds of the sale for your own home.
+When you sell land, you pay income tax on the profit, i.e. the difference between the sale price and the purchase price.
+You don’t pay tax if you own the land for at least 10 years (or 5 years if you acquire it before the end of 2020) or if you use the proceeds of the sale for your own home.

-The basic tax rate is 15%, 23% above an annual income of CZK 1.68 million.
+The basic tax rate is 15%, above an annual income of CZK 1.68 million 23%.
 The income is declared in the tax return for the year of sale.
 In the case of entrepreneurs, land in commercial property is always taxed, including social security and health insurance contributions.

 After the sale, be sure to opt out of property tax – by 31 January of the following year.